 Tucking in a shirt used to mean stuffing the ends into your jeans – there was only way one to do that, and you just needed to perfect that.
 Now, take a short walk on the road or look around when you are at the mall – the way we treat a tuck has changed.
 I’m not sure of when this change happened, but it sure did.
 I mean, we have options now, some of them look effortless and probably are, but with some, you need to know the technique to not end up looking disheveled.
-While the full tuck is something we all need to ace for workwear, you can look like you know everything there is to know about street-style just by learning to do different tucks.
+While the full tuck is something we all need to ace for workwear, you can look like you know everything there is to know about street-style just by learning how to tuck in a shirt.

 Today, let’s get it out of our way and learn about them all.

-5 Different Ways To Tuck In A Shirt
+How To Tuck In A Shirt In 5 Different Ways

 1. Full Tuck